1coderookie/KobraGoNeoInsights/docs/hardware/bed.md

     The display of the control unit does *not* show a meshview after you proceeded the bed level function - if you'd like to see that, you'd usually have to use additional software like the beforementioned [Octoprint](https://octoprint.org/) and an additional plugin for visualization like the [Bed Level Visualizer](https://plugins.octoprint.org/plugins/bedlevelvisualizer/).
 However, it seems that the stock firmware doesn't support that, but I'm not 100% sure about it yet..

+## Mods

+Because you can't level the bed iteslf due to the construction, some people dismounted the four spacers and replaced them with springs and knobs which allows them to adjust the position of the bed itself.
+You can look out for a set of springs and knobs suitable for an Ender 3 for example, that should fit.
+It *might* be a good idea, especially if you find the bed itself completey unleveled which you should be able to see using the mesh visualization by e.g. using the OctoPrint plugin [Bed Level Visualizer](https://plugins.octoprint.org/plugins/bedlevelvisualizer/).

+??? tip "Leveling the Bed Itself"

+    However, *if* you are trying this solution, make sure you get yourself strong springs (so that the bed won't become wobbly) and make sure the knobs won't turn themselves loose by the vibration.
+When you want to level the bed then by adjusting the tension of the spring to pull down a side or an edge of the bed, be careful to not bend the bed itself by tightening up just one corner too much.
+Try to push down one side of the bed and adjust two springs at a time. even then be careful though and keep an eye on the mesh visualizer!